single-cell-data/SOMA/brainstorming.md

 - uri - location at which to create the object
 - type - an Arrow type defining the type of each element in the array.
 If the type is unsupported, an error will be raised.
-- shape - the length of each domain as a list, eg, [100, 10].
+- shape - the length of each domain as a list, e.g., [100, 10].
 All lengths must be in the uint64 range.

 ### Operation: read()